dscoppelletti/nav-nested-graph/README.md

 Back button doesn't work properly between top-level destinations in a nested graph
 ==================================================================================

+> This repository is archived: refer to Issue Tracker.

 This project comes with two flavors `flat` and `nested`

 ## flat